Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 ![width:500px](./division-company.png)

 - Place a copy of the parent relation's ("..1" side) primary key into the child relation ("..\*" side), to act as a foreign key
-- If the child relation is derived from a weak entity type, then the primary key of the child relation is typically a composite ke
+- If the child relation is derived from a weak entity type, then the primary key of the child relation is typically a composite key
 - In the example above, we would get the following relation schema:

   <pre>